oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of CWE Not Allowed for Vulnerability Mapping
 <usage-of-cwe-not-allowed-for-vulnerability-mapping>
-For each item in the CWE array it MUST be tested that the vulnerability mapping is allowed.
+For each item in the CWE array it SHALL be tested that the vulnerability mapping is allowed.

 #quote(block: true)[